 THANK YOU to all of you who cast your ballots for our new slate of officers and Board Members for the coming Club year, beginning June 1st.
-By UNANIMOUS vote, the following will lead YOUR club for the next year:
+By UNANIMOUS vote, the following will join the eight unexpired Board Members to lead YOUR club for the next year:

 Officers: President: Mike Kopkas

 Board Members (3 year term ending in May, 2024): Eric Wethington

 The latest issue of the Darkroom Door newsletter has been published!
 Covering the second half of 2020, this issue features interesting articles, photo tips, member accomplishments - and LOTS of photos from our competitions.
 To view or download this issue, click here.
 And don't forget to review our archive of past issues, dating back all the way to 1969!
 This issue continues a long-standing stream of member communications - and an archive of the Club's history.
 Special thanks to Deborah Willis and her team of contributors - hope you enjoy!

 What is the CPS Challenge?
 It is an on-line forum in which different photographic methods and themes are introduced to the group.
 Participants then have two weeks to capture images that adhere to the assigned topic (new images only- no archived photos), and then share them with the rest of the group.
 This is not a competition.
 However, positive feedback and comments are offered on several of the submissions.
 The best thing about the ‘Challenge’ is that not only do you get to share your images with CPS community, you can also view images submitted by other group members and glean inspiration from their take on the same theme.
 The CPS Challenge is really an opportunity for you to exercise your creativity…and it is a lot of fun.